panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ## Errors
 ### AccountInsolvent
-PanopticPool: the account is not solvent enough to perform the desired action
+PanopticPool: The account is not solvent enough to perform the desired action

 ```solidity